LIVESTRONG's 2017 Wellness Predictions

 20. Cold-Brew Coffee — Bulletproof Coffee was one of our top trends for 2016, and this year a newer coffee trend — cold-brew coffee — kicked off in earnest.
 According to LIVESTRONG writer Deborah Day in Is Cold-Brew Coffee Actually Better for You?, unlike traditional iced coffee (in which hot-brewed coffee is poured over ice), cold-brew coffee is the product of a process that some claim can trace its early history to Dutch traders in the 1600s looking for a way to produce coffee that traveled well.

 The method creates coffee concentrate by soaking grounds in cold or room-temperature water for 12 to 24 hours.
 The filtered final product is diluted with two or three parts hot or cold water and milk or dairy substitute to one part coffee.
-The concentrate, or “essence,” can also be stored in the refrigerator for up to six weeks or frozen for an even longer period.
+The concentrate, or "essence," can also be stored in the refrigerator for up to six weeks or frozen for an even longer period.
 Cold-brew coffee has a more balanced, smoother flavor and slightly less caffeine than brewed coffee.
-It is also more alkaline and has less cholesterol.
+It is also less acidic and less likely to raise your LDL ("bad") cholesterol than hot-brewed coffee.
 From Google Trends we can see how interest has been gaining throughout 2016 and looks to spike as we head into 2017.

 21. Reducetarianism, Flexitarianism and Vegan and Plant-Based Diets — With growing concern over meat production's environmental impact and the inhumane factory farming process, interest in reducetarian and vegan diets as well as other plant-based eating and flexitarianism continue to grow in popularity.
 The term "reducetarianism" was coined when Brian Kateman (cofounder and president of the Reducetarian Foundation) gave a popular December 2014 TEDx Talk that was posted on YouTube, and the term continues to spike in popularity.
 We recently published 6 Reasons to Try Reducetarianism and How to Gain the Health Benefits of Going Flexitarian.